Vahaz/WebGL-Learning/DEVLOG.md

 > [!WARNING]
 > ⚠ Because we do not want to let the async function texSubImage3D wait, we need to preload our images to reduce loading time.

+> [!NOTE]
+> You can still use a Texture Atlas and divide it into individual textures to make a Texture Array.

 ## 8️⃣ Instanced Drawing

 > [!NOTE]